How to Stop Claude from Hallucinating Financial Data

 The fix: connect Claude to a real database

 MCP (Model Context Protocol) lets Claude connect to external data sources.
 Shibui Finance is an MCP server that gives Claude read access to a pre-built financial database.
 Once connected, Claude writes SQL queries against real data instead of generating from training weights.
-Every number traces back to a daily-refreshed data source (Tiingo, EODHD), not a language model.
+Every number traces back to a daily-refreshed data source, not a language model.
+Setup takes about two minutes with the step-by-step connection guide.

 On Shibui, you ask